umairx25/CSC207-Project/README.md

 Feel free to explore the app’s features such as the **Explore Page**, **Portfolio Page**, and the **AI Chatbot** for an interactive and educational trading experience. 🚀

+## Feedback

+We value your input and encourage you to share your thoughts on **StockFlow**.
+Feedback helps us improve and create a better experience for all users.
+Here's how you can provide feedback:

+1. **How to Submit Feedback**
+   - Fill out our [Google Form](https://forms.gle/a9m8UvACvpv2ZzBn6).
+It's quick and easy to use.

+2. **What Counts as Valid Feedback**
+   - Suggestions for new features or enhancements.
+   - Reports on bugs or issues you encounter.
+   - Comments on usability or user experience.

+3. **What to Expect When Submitting Feedback**
+   - Your feedback will be reviewed by the development team.
+   - We will prioritize critical bugs and evaluate suggestions for future updates.
+   - While we cannot guarantee every suggestion will be implemented, we value and appreciate your effort in helping us improve.

+Thank you for taking the time to share your feedback and help make **StockFlow** better!